corefan/xenko-docs/en/manual/animation/animation-scripts.md

     ![Create script](media/name-animation-script.png)

     3a.
-If Game Studio asks if you want to save your script, click **Yes**.
+If Game Studio asks if you want to save your script, click **Save script**.

     3b.
-If Game Studio asks if you want to reload the assemblies, click **Yes**.
+If Game Studio asks if you want to reload the assemblies, click **Reload assemblies**.

 4. Edit the script as necessary and save it.